mnahmad/scriptndebug/pages/fieldpapers/fieldpapers.md

 *Last Updated: 15/10/2016*

-Field papers is an excellent tool for spatial field surveys.
+Field papers is an excellent tool for spatial field surveys and participatory GIS.

 All you have to do is

 1. Sign Up on http://fieldpapers.org/
 2. Make an Atlas